• Skip to primary navigation

 Instructions

-• Preheat the oven to 275 degrees.
+• Preheat the oven to 275 degrees Fahrenheit.
 Line a 13x18 rimmed baking sheet with parchment paper and set aside.
 Stir the seeds, cornstarch and salt together in a large bowl.
 Add the oil and boiling water.
 Stir to combine.
 Let the mixture sit for 10 minutes.

 • Spread the batter into a thin layer on top of the parchment paper (a small offset spatula really helps this along).
 Sprinkle the top with sea salt.